-The family is giving all the credit to Dr. Luedemann-Lazar, who specializes in treating special needs patients and correcting tongue-tied kids.
+The family is giving all the credit to Dr. Luedemann-Lazar, who specializes in treating special needs patients and tongue-tied children.

-It's a condition formed in utero where the tongue doesn't separate completely from the bottom of the mouth.
+A tongue-tie is a condition formed in the womb, when the tongue doesn't separate completely from the bottom of the mouth.